-The bar and dining room are set on a high platform overlooking the river, under a thatched roof.
+The main areas are very well furnished, with plenty of comfortable and sturdy armchairs, bucket chairs and sofas – all in neutral tones.
+The bar and dining room, where meals are served around a long table, are set on a high platform overlooking the river, under a thatched roof.
 With dark wood, slate-stone floors and wrought-iron chandeliers the look is almost medieval, balanced by rustic colours and African furniture.
 A wooden deck extends seamlessly from the dining area and bar to an outside terrace, where chairs are set beneath shady trees.
 This is a lovely cool place to relax and enjoy a drink because it catches the cool breeze off the river.

-- Eight 'classic' tents which are well-appointed walk-in tents of a decent size.
+- Eight 'classic' tents are well-appointed walk-in tents of a decent size.
 Each bedroom has varnished slate floors, a large bed draped in crisp white and red linen and a stand for water, mosquito spray and bug spray.
 There are also power points for three-pin UK-style plugs.
 There are few frills, but the looks is uncluttered, with dark-wood fittings and small African artefacts adding a touch of elegance.
 On the side of each tent is an en-suite bathroom with stone floors and white-washed walls.
 Here you will find a flush toilet, basin and hot-and-cold shower.

-Ideal length of stay: Spend three or four nights at Kasaka River Lodge to give time to sample all of the activities on offer here.
+- Spend three or four nights at Kasaka River Lodge to give time to sample all of the activities on offer here.

-Directions: Kasaka River Lodge is located a five-minute drive from Royal Airstrip, and 20-minutes from the gate into the Lower Zambezi National Park.
+- Kasaka River Lodge is located a five-minute drive from Royal Airstrip, and 20-minutes from the gate into the Lower Zambezi National Park.